 Like many dishes served up as gourmet items, it’s really a peasant dish and makes for wonderful comfort food.

 Here are some basic instructions for your risotto recipes:

-- Soffritto.
-Sautee onions in a heavy skillet with butter or oil.
+1. Soffritto.
+Sautee onions in a cast iron skillet with butter or oil.
 This will create your flavor base.
-At this point, a recipe may instruct you to toss in some other ingredients (any which can withstand twenty minutes of cooking should do fine).
+At this point, a recipe may instruct you to toss in some other ingredients.
 Don’t brown your ingredients.

-- Tostatura.
+2. Tostatura.
 The word comes from the Italian for “to toast.”
 Add the rice grains to your soffritto and stir continuously.
 This will cook each grain evenly.
-This process takes two to four minutes.
+This takes two to four minutes.
 Don’t brown the rice.
-Some recipes at this point call for you to add white wine and cook it in until it evaporates completely.
+Some recipes call for you to add white wine and cook it in until it evaporates completely.

-- Adding the broth.
-Add your broth one ladle at a time, stirring each one in until the rice has absorbed it before adding another.
-Stir frequently throughout this process.
-At about two-thirds of the way through, you can start adding vegetables and other ingredients to it (recipes will have more detailed instructions).
+3. Adding the broth.
+Add it one ladle at a time, stirring each one in until the rice has absorbed it before adding another.
+Stir frequently but slowly throughout this process.
+At about two-thirds of the way through, you can start adding vegetables and other ingredients to it.

-- Mantecatura.
-Some recipes skip this step, but if you finish your dish by beating some very cold butter cubes, olive oil and/or parmesan into the cooked risotto, the resulting texture and flavor will be terrific.
+5. Mantecatura.
+Some recipes skip this step, but if you finish your dish by beating some very cold butter cubes, olive oil and/or parmesan into the cooked risotto, the resulting texture and flavor will be amazing.